-Therefore, at Saint Bede's it can be either the DSL/Deputy DSLs/Year Leaders/SENCO who will take the lead where early help is appropriate and consent has been gained.
+Therefore, at Saint Bede's it can either be the DSL/ Senior Deputy DSL/ Deputy DSLs/ Head of Year/ SENDCo who will take the lead where early help is appropriate and consent has been gained.
+However, the DSL will keep an oversight of all early help provided.
 This includes liaising with other agencies and setting up an inter-agency assessment as appropriate.
 The local early help process will be followed as required to help provide the right, effective support at the right time.